Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Simulation

-\textbf{DGP 2.} Table \ref{determine_breaks} reports the percentage of correct detection of the number of breaks under DGP 1.A-E using the information criterion (\ref{model_selection}) with $m_{max}=5$.
-It can be seen that the proposed information criterion can almost correctly identify the number of breakpoints as $N$ and $T$ increases.
+Finally, we assess the precision of our information criterion (\ref{model_selection}) in selecting the number of breaks under DGPs 1.A--E and 2 (with $m_{max}=5$).
+Table \ref{determine_breaks} reports the percentage of correct detection of the number of breaks under DGP 1.A--E (all featuring two breaks) using the information criterion (\ref{model_selection}).
+It can be seen that the proposed information criterion can approximately correctly identify the number of breakpoints as $N$ and $T$ increase.

-\textbf{DGP 3.} Finally, we assess the accuracy of our information criterion (\ref{model_selection}) in selecting the number of breakpoints, with $m_{max}=5$.
-We consider scenarios where the true number of breaks, $m_{0}$, ranges from 0 to 4.
+\textbf{DGP 2.} In addition, DGP 2 considers scenarios where the true number of breaks, $m_{0}$, ranges from 0 to 4.
 The factors are generated by (\ref{eq:dgp factor}) and we set $r_{0}=2$.
 For each regime, the $N\times2$ factor loading matrix has elements independently drawn from $N(0,1/r_{0})$.
 This implies that the number of pseudo-factors, $r$, is $(m_{0}+1)r_{0}$.

-Before estimating the factors and factor loadings, we use Bai and Ng's (2002) IC to determine the number of factors for the full samples with $r_{max}=12$.
+Before estimating the factors and factor loadings, we use \citeauthor{Bai2002}'s (\citeyear{Bai2002}) information criterion to determine the number of factors for the full samples with $r_{max}=12$.
 Notably, if no breakpoint exists, the criterion function in (\ref{model_selection}) is simply zero, as the sample covariance of the factors becomes an identity matrix.
 As Table \ref{determine_breaks01234} illustrates, the probability of our proposed information criterion accurately selecting the true number of breakpoints approaches one as the sample size increases.
 This finding further validates our Theorem \ref{select_consistency}.